-Plenty of water is required to beat the desert heat on hikes like the trek to Telescope Peak.
+Plenty of water is required to beat the desert heat on hikes in Death Valley.

 Oh, Ranger!
-FUN FACTS
+FUN(A)FACTS

 Q. WHAT IS A GOOD HIKE FOR WILDLIFE VIEWING?

 Salt Creek Interpretive Trail is an easy one-mile hike along a boardwalk that overlooks a small stream.
 The trail is a good place to view rare pupfish and other wildlife and is best in late winter and early spring.